Chebuu/3VTE-model/README.md

 - HOOH

 ### Write system temp/energy during equilibration
-- I'm unsure if the temp of the system in this sim
+- I'm unsure if the temp of the system in the amber sims

 ### Fix nonstandard residues
 - Curently all His residues are HIE (except FAD-bound His)